otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-php-basics-1.md

 ![](https://github.com/otago-polytechnic-bit-courses/IN607-intro-app-dev-concepts/blob/s2-2021/resources/img/01-php-basics-1/01-vs-code-1.PNG?raw=true)

-Click on the "Yes, I trust the authors" button.
+Click on the **Yes, I trust the authors** button.

 Create a new file called `index.php`

 ![](https://github.com/otago-polytechnic-bit-courses/IN607-intro-app-dev-concepts/blob/s2-2021/resources/img/01-php-basics-1/01-vs-code-2.PNG?raw=true)

-Add some code from the lecture notes, then navigate to http://localhost:81
+Add some code from the lecture notes, save the file, then navigate to http://localhost:81

 ## Practical